Conveyor Belt Sushi Guide

 So, where did this unique way of serving and ordering sushi begin?
 Conveyor sushi, also known as kaiten-sushi, was created by a restaurant owner named Yoshiaki Shiraishi.
 He was inspired by an Asahi factory where he noticed beer bottles were rotating down a conveyor belt effortlessly.
 It took him five years to perfect the method of conveyor belt sushi, with the first restaurant launching in 1958.
 The restaurant was met with immediate success.

 After launching another rotating sushi restaurant at the Osaka World Expo, conveyor belt sushi restaurants increased rapidly in popularity.
 Eventually, this type of restaurant shifted to worldwide locations.
 Now, you can find conveyor belt sushi in most towns.
+Some brands that are popular in the U.S. are Kura Revolving Sushi Bar and Kappa Sushi.

 Enjoying Sushi Items at Home